-- Residence Hall connections are provided for individual use only.
+- 2. Students should not engage in activities that consume excessive amounts of network bandwidth. - 3.
+Student must not modify or extend Residence Hall network services and wiring.
+This applies to all network wiring, hardware, and in-room jacks.
+The only device you can connect is a personal computer.
+You may not connect servers of any type, hubs, or network printers. - 4.
+Residence Hall connections are provided for individual use only.
 Student may not create accounts on his/her computing system that provide campus network access for anyone else. - 5.
 Residence Hall connections are for University-related activities only.
 Student may not conduct a commercial business via the Residence Hall connection. - 6.
 Student may not run sniffers or any other software or hardware designed to intercept packets or to disrupt the security or operation of the campus network. - 7.
-Student may not participate in illegal activities such as software piracy -- either the distribution of copyrighted software or illegal attainment of software or other copyrighted materials -- from the Residence Hall connection. - 8.
+Student may not participate in illegal activities such as software piracy -either the distribution of copyrighted software or illegal attainment of software or other copyrighted materials -- from the Residence Hall connection. - 8.
 Student may not host chat lines from a computer connected to this network.

-Enforcement:
+Enforcement

 At its discretion, the University may use its capability to examine network resources for violations of this policy.
-Sanctions for violation of this policy may result in disconnection from the campus network, other disciplinary action, or referral to external authorities.
+Sanctions for violation of this policy may result in disconnection from the campus network, other disciplinary action, or referral to the campus network, other disciplinary action, or referral to the campus network, other disciplinary action, or referral to the campus network, other disciplinary action, or referral to the campus network action. external authorities.